Specialist dietitian for schools and early years

 - Having one or two members staff who could deliver the programme and attend Families for Life training if applicable

-- Using Families got life champion volunteers to support the programme
+- Involve Families for Life champions to support the programme

 - Locating a venue to hold the programme if needed